gmnr/gmnr.github.io/content/reading/soldiers-and-silver.md

-The cornerstone of the book is not the quantification per se, but rather the comparison that the author makes, through its lenses, of the 5 powers.
+The cornerstone of the book is not the quantification per se, but rather the comparison that the author makes, through its lenses, of the 5 powers.<br>
 It this case, relative quantities (of soldiers and silver) are more informative than absolute ones.

 It is in the end a book for a scholar, but one that I have enjoyed quiet a lot.